pnoom/bc-search/docs/Overview.md

-Whether or not we provide user accounts (for things like bookmarks, recently viewed artifacts, or (for Archive staff only) adding artifacts to the database) depends on what additional information feedback we receive from the client and users.
+Whether or not we provide user accounts (for things like bookmarks, recently viewed artifacts, or (for Archive staff only) adding artifacts to the database) depends on what additional feedback we receive from the client and users.